How to write scientific papers

 - Reviewers to suggest

-- Link to public data:
+- Link to public data

-- Link to public code:
+- Link to public code.
+Has the code been reviewed?

 Note: I must be able to reproduce all figures from your public data and code before submission.